 The Resource Bank is a list of bus operator candidates who have made it to Stage 5 of the Recruitment Process and are waiting for a training start date.
 Candidates are hired from the Resource Bank as bus operator positions are required to be filled as a result of attrition and service requirements.

-Candidates are hired based on a combination of their online assessment ranking, testing and interview results and will remain in the Resource Bank until such time that an opening becomes available (this can take up to 1 to 1.5 years).
+Candidates are hired based on a combination of their online assessment ranking, testing and interview results and will remain in the Resource Bank until such time that an opening becomes available (this can take 1 to 1.5 years).

 I don’t have a computer at home.
 Where can I go to apply online?